Pharmacy Benefits Frequently Asked Questions

 Drugs not on the list require prior authorization (see question #14).
 The list can be found on the Medi-Cal website under Providers and Partners/Pharmacy Benefits/Contract Drug List.
 Updates are made to the list on a monthly basis.
 Medications are listed by their generic name.

 All drugs not listed on the CDL require prior authorization from Medi-Cal.
-The pharmacy submits to Medi-Cal a Treatment Authorization Request (TAR) to get Medi-Cal approval.
+The prescriber or pharmacy submits to Medi-Cal a Prior Authorization (PA) to get Medi-Cal approval.

-15. Can a “retroactive” Treatment Authorization Request (TAR) be obtained for a previously filled prescription?
+Can a “retroactive” Prior Authorization (PA) be obtained for a previously filled prescription?

 No, Medi-Cal must follow the federal law that classifies marijuana as an illegal Schedule I (Class I) Drug or Substance.